 Students are expected to turn all assignments in on time.
 Assignments, which are late, will be reduced at a rate of 10% per day.
-Therefore, if you would have received 50 points on an assignment, which is three days late, the score will be reduced by a total of
+Therefore, if you would have received 50 points on an assignment, which is three days late, the score will be reduced by a total of 15 points.
+Your top score possibility would be 35 of 50 with a perfect assignment.

-15 points.
 After one week, late assignments will no longer be accepted for credit but must be turned in to complete the course.